jono-tt/App-Engine/README.md

       pageParams - the params this page now has

+AppEngineComponent:
+  Events:
+    dispose: (gets fired when the object is disposed of) component - the component that is getting disposed of

 Global Components: (any component that has an attribute as follows)
   name: unique name (*required)